Terms and conditions

 In response to the global pandemic, Run the Alps has developed a company-wide, comprehensive Covid-19 policy.
 Safety is paramount on our trips, and we will only run trips if we believe they can take place with a reasonable level of safety for both guests and guides.

 To assist us in developing and implementing our policies, we are working with Dr. John Anderson.
 Dr. Anderson is an Emergency Room doctor in Reno, Nevada, where he treats COVID-19 patients.
 He is also founder of Tahoe Wilderness Medicine, Medical Director for the Broken Arrow Skyrace, and has consulted with a variety of wilderness medical groups, including Outward Bound.
 He is also a longtime ultrarunner.

-* If a guide or guest experiences any possible Covid-19 symptoms (aches, cough, fever, fatigue) they must report it to their Run the Alps guide and not attend that day’s run.
+If a guide or guest experiences any possible Covid symptoms such as aches, cough, fever, or fatigue they must report it to Run the Alps and not attend the run.

 Run the Alps has partnered with IMG, one of the largest providers of travel insurance globally.
 IMG has over 300 employees in offices around the world, and each year provides insurance to millions of customers.
 They are available 24/7 and offer services in 190 countries.
 In short, we’re confident they will be there if you need them.

 IMG’s services also come with additional non-insurance offerings such as lost luggage and lost passport assistance, emergency cash transfers, and more.